A brief history of the foundation

 Committed to the philosophy of quiet giving and content to have their philanthropy remain anonymous during their own lifetimes, the Duffs named the foundation after Sallie’s father, Joseph Henry Edmondson.
 They also relied on the guidance and support of two key community members who were their friends and expert advisors; Ruth Rouss, an attorney, and Robert Ramsay, an investment advisor.
 Wishing to remain in the background, the Duffs looked to Ruth and Bob to serve as the leaders and driving force for the Foundation.
 Both individuals were themselves civic leaders, possessing broad experience within the non-profit sector.

-This range of experience and interests, along with their professional expertise, rendered Bob and Ruth ideal colleagues in the task of shaping the guidelines and policies necessary to create and manage the business of a foundation that would carry it into the future, as well as continue to reflect the interests and expectations of its founders.
-As the demands on the foundation continued to grow, however, the Edmondson Foundation board elected to hire its first, full-time executive director, Heather Carroll, who has served in that capacity since 1998.
+This range of experience and interests, along with their professional expertise, rendered Bob and Ruth ideal colleagues to create and manage the business of a foundation that would carry it into the future, as well as continue to reflect the interests and expectations of its founders.
+As the demands on the foundation continued to grow, the J.H.
+Edmondson Foundation board elected to hire its first, full-time executive director, Heather Carroll, who has served in that capacity since 1998.

 Today, many continue to benefit from the Duff's generous philanthropy.
-Since its inception, the Edmondson Foundation has awarded grants in excess of $13,000,000 throughout the greater Colorado Springs community.
-These gifts supported over 300 nonprofit organizations, which serve the needs of children, youth, the elderly and families, nourish the arts and education, and preserve the natural habitats and beauty of the Pikes Peak region and beyond.
+Since inception, the J.H.
+Edmondson Foundation has awarded grants in excess of $15,000,000 throughout the greater Colorado Springs community.
+These resources support 100's of nonprofit organizations, which serve the needs of children, youth, the elderly and families, nourish the arts and education, and preserve the natural habitats and beauty of the Pikes Peak region and beyond.